After a trip to Ikea, home of the Swedish Meatball, I left feeling sad that they didn’t have any delicious Keto Swedish Meatballs for me.

 Traditional Swedish Meatballs are delicious, but unfortunately rely on breadcrumbs AND flour for their texture and flavour – hello carbs!

-In this Keto Swedish Meatballs recipe, I have made a few substitutions and amped up the flavour a bit, to create some really tasty meatballs and gravy.
+In this Keto Swedish Meatballs recipe, I have made a few substitutions and amped up the flavour a bit, to create some really tasty meatballs and a Keto gravy to go with it.

-In my usual style I’ve pumped it up and added some other tricks to get it really flavoursome and delicious.
+In my usual style I’ve pumped it up and added some other tricks to get it really flavoursome and delicious to pair beautifully with the savoury Keto Swedish Meatballs.

 I use the xanthan gum to thicken the sauce up without the need for flour or corn starch.